 Smack dab on the north side of the living room was the oil burner.
 A huge heating machine (at least to a small boy), it had doors that opened on the front and you could see the fire bright behind the thick glass panel.

 Those doors you opened would turn into "hangers"...hangers for wet and cold gloves, pants, socks.
 Hang them there, dry them out and warm them up!

 The pipe from the oil burner would run up, through the ceiling and right on up and through the south upstairs bedroom.
 In those cold Minnesota winters, my brother and I would both sleep in that "south" upstairs room because...well...that was the room where the warm stovepipe ran through.
 Waking up in the morning for school, first thing you'd do would be wrap those jeans around that warm pipe!
 Slip them on toasty warm and off you'd go.

 We eventually got a small wood burning stove in the kitchen too.
-Sitting there at the kitchen table eating supper (yes, supper...dinner was at noon!) and watching the fire in that little wood burner.
+Sitting there at the kitchen table eating supper (yes, it was supper...dinner was at noon!) and watching the fire in that little wood burner.

 The lights would go off a lot in those days.
 No electricity meant staying in the kitchen, wood burner fired up, kerosene lantern on the table and playing rummy or rook or some other card game.
 Maybe hours, sometimes days, before the electricity would come back.